Home / File format / ppm

 PPM file format

-Portable pixmap images can be stored using the PPM format which is basic for example color (PPM), gray scale (PGM) and the black and white (PBM).
-Portable pixmap can provide a hallway representation of information in the conversion process of bitmap image files of the three types that are mentioned between different platforms.
-PPM format was developed by Jeff Poskanzerom.
+Portable pixmap images can be stored using the PPM format, which is basic, for example, color (PPM), grayscale (PGM), and black and white (PBM).
+A portable pixmap can provide a hallway representation of information in the conversion process of bitmap image files of the three types mentioned between different platforms.
+Jeff Poskanzerom developed the PPM format.

-PPM files comprise sequences of a single or more PPM images.
-Data, padding and limits do not exist prior to or after or in the middle of images.
-Every PPM comprises of a single magic number used in the identification of the type of file; the magic number for a PPM image is the two character P6, whitespace (blanks, TABs, CRs, and LFs), and a width presented as ASCII characters in decimal.
-It also comprises a whitespace again which is presented in ASCII decimal.
-A whitespace, the color value at a maximum (Maxval) which is in decimal form and it should be greater than zero but less than 65536.
-It is also composed of another single whitespace character which most of the time is on another line.
-Lastly, it is composed of a raster of height rows which is found in reverse chronological order.
+PPM files comprise sequences of a single or more PPM image.
+Data, padding, and limits do not exist before or after or in the middle of images.
+Every PPM comprises a single magic number used in identifying the type of file; the magic number for a PPM image is the two-character P6, whitespace (blanks, TABs, CRs, and LFs), and width presented as ASCII characters in decimal.
+It also comprises whitespace again, which is shown in ASCII decimal.
+Whitespace, the color value at a maximum (Maxval), is in decimal form, and it should be greater than zero but less than 65536.
+It is also composed of another single whitespace character, which is on another line.
+Lastly, it is composed of a raster of height rows found in reverse chronological order.
 The rows are comprised of width pixels in a left to right format.
-The samples represented have a pure binary nature which is by one or two bytes.
-I byte has a Maxval of less than 256 otherwise, it is 2 bytes.
+The samples represented have a pure binary nature, which is by one or two bytes.
+I byte has a Maxval of less than 256; otherwise, it is 2 bytes.
 The first byte is the most relevant.
-The plain format is another version of the PPM exists but is mostly uncommon.
+The straightforward format is another version of the PPM that exists but is most uncommon.